 Business Impact Driven by Sign of Life™ and Spatial Intelligence

-With Signs of Life, workplace teams can finally get an accurate understanding of true occupancy so they can increase the ROI through:
+Our sensors allow you to capture and recognize people in spaces as well as the objects commonly used by people to passively occupy spaces when they are not present - such as backpacks, laptops, and clothing.
+With VergeSense Signs of Life, workplace teams can finally get an accurate understanding of true occupancy so they can increase the ROI through:

 4. Employee Experience